mickwar/logistic-model/README.md

 - Indicator variables are created for each class in the variable where a `1` means class presence and `0` means no class presence.
 - If a class is `NaN`, then a `0` is found for each indicator variable, inidicating no classes.

+### Variable Selection

+The code is found in [`code/variable_selection.py`](code/variable_selection.py).

+We do a rough variable selection using importance measures from an XGBoost model:
+1. Fit the model to the transformed training data
+2. Calculate importance scores
+3. Sort the scores in descending order
+4. Take a cumulative sum of the scores and divide them all by the total
+5. Keep the variables which contribute to 95% of the total importance

+This might not be the most theoretically sound, but it's a quick, automatic way of eliminating unnecessary variables.

-## Procedure
+## Model

-Cross-validation on the training set.
+Model architecture and accuracy calculations is found in [`code/model.py`](code/model.py).

+### Cross-validation

-Split the training set into `k=10` subsets.
+Split the training set into `K=10` subsets or folds.
 For each subset, fit a model to the nine other subsets and make predictions on the held-out subset.
-The predictions can be compared with the actual `TARGET` so care can be taken to not overfit the model.
+The predictions are compared with the actual `TARGET` values.

-## Model
+We're looking for consistency across the models, checking the accuracy, AUC, and an optimal threshold.

 ## Results